michaelmilleryoder/fanfiction-nlp/README.md

 # fanfiction-nlp
-NLP tools for fanfiction, based on David Bamman's BookNLP beginning 2018.
+NLP tools for fanfiction, based on David Bamman's [BookNLP](https://github.com/dbamman/book-nlp).
 Contact Michael Miller Yoder <yoder [at] cs.cmu.edu> with questions.

 # Running the pipeline
 This script processes a directory of fanfiction files and extracts